 - Candidates matching any entry in the

-exclude_listwill be skipped during generation - This prevents re-evaluating entities you’ve already processed
+exclude_listwill be skipped during generation - This prevents those entities from being returned or evaluated in the refreshed run

 Building Your Exclude List

-To construct theexclude_list from previous runs, retrieve the matched candidates and extract their name and url fields:
+To construct theexclude_list from previous runs, retrieve candidates and extract their name and url fields:

 cURL